Updated March 23rd, 2021

 What if I still have questions?

-Please contact your child’s school, the tech hotline or the HCS EdConnect Facebook group with additional questions, but we ask for your patience and understanding as the unprecedented scale of this effort will undoubtedly present challenges along the way.
+Please contact your child’s school or the HCS EdConnect Facebook group with additional questions, but we ask for your patience and understanding as the unprecedented scale of this effort will undoubtedly present challenges along the way.
 Hamilton County Schools, EPB and The Enterprise Center are committed to working together to implement it fully and equitably across Hamilton County.

 This FAQ page will be frequently updated.